Welcome to Animated Knots by Grog

 Final Dressing: To ensure that the knot is tied correctly, it is sensible to tie it in the "Flat" form shown.
 However, for taking a load, this knot should be carefully dressed so that the two outermost turns are brought in snug against the ropes they enclose.
 As a result these turns then finish on the other side of the turns they accompany.
 Dressed this way the knot withstands a load better.

-The Figure 8 Loop: When the finished knot can be dropped over a post, it is better to use a bight instead of the end, and then tie the knot as you would if you were tying a Figure 8 knot .
+The Figure On a Bight: When the finished knot can be dropped over a post, it is better to use a bight instead of the end, and then tie the knot as you would if you were tying a Figure 8 knot .

 The Directional Figure 8: When a Figure 8 loop is being created to take a load parallel to the rope, the Directional Figure 8 Knot is an excellent alternative.